tendermint/atom_one/CALL_TO_ARMS.md

 The conflict of interest involved in this maneuver is astounding.
 Ethan Buchman is one of three foundation council members of the ICF, who recently elevated Zaki Manian to oversee the transactions of the ICF's treasury.
+Another member of the FC council is the leading proponent of liquid staking.
+There is no reason why the ICF cannot fund for the development of everything in the ATOM2.0 whitepaper.
 The ICF has on the order of $150M or more, and a for-public and for-Cosmos mandate.
 It has enough funds to fund the development of ATOM2.0 multiple times over.

-Instead, they have planned a hostile takeover of the Cosmos Hub by means of clever social engineering.
+Instead, certain proponents of ATOM2.0 have planned a hostile takeover of the Cosmos Hub by means of clever social engineering.

 * They modified the header of the cosmos.network website to make it appear as if ATOM2.0 was an "official" roadmap, in clear violation of the conflict of